hngx-org/Piranha-events-backend/UML.md

    - Group owners have administrative rights over their groups (owner_id in Group).
     - eg.
        1. The owner_id in the Group class represents the user who is the owner or administrator of the group.
           This attribute signifies which user has administrative rights and control over the specific group.

+  ## Some few changes were made based on the new design
+    ### added updates
+    - other `Users` can comment on newly created events
+    - comments can also be liked
+    - `Users` can reply to comments on newly created events
+   ### reviewed changes
+    - Notifications